jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/bare_metal/aio_simplex_install_kubernetes.rst

         system modify --vswitch_type ovs-dpdk

-      Default recommendation for an AIO-controller is to use a single core for |OVS|-|DPDK| vswitch.
+      Default recommendation for an |AIO|-controller is to use a single core for |OVS|-|DPDK| vswitch.

       ::